Sythak/deepdraw/README.md

 ## Context

-**Deep Draw** is a Le Wagon project from the batch Data Science n°1002 (sept-dec 2022).
+**Deep Draw** is a project from Le Wagon, batch Data Science n°1002 (sept-dec 2022).
 Initiated by Sébastien Hubert, the objective is to apply Deep Learning science and use a **CNN model** with the available [QuickDraw dataset](https://console.cloud.google.com/storage/browser/quickdraw_dataset/) from google.
-This allow guesses the sketche of a user among 100 categories of randomly chosen draws.
+This allow guesses the sketche of an user among 100 categories of randomly chosen draws.
 To go further, a **RNN model** will also be tested.
 Sébastien was joined by Valentin Paris, Alexia Fraidenraich and Jean-Baptiste Guérin to work on the Deep-Draw project during theses 2 weeks working, supervized by Laure De Grave.

 <br>